How Your Body Breaks Down Alcohol

 How does your body process the alcohol you ingest?
 Note that when we say “alcohol” in this post, we’re referring to the molecule ethanol (also called ethyl alcohol, if you’re not into the whole brevity thing).
 Let’s start with the basic biochemistry.

-These two chemical reactions are mediated by two different and specialized enzymes (enzymes are proteins that catalyze chemical reactions):
+These two chemical reactions are mediated by two different and specialized enzymes that break down alcohol (enzymes are proteins that catalyze chemical reactions):

 - The first reaction is mediated by an enzyme called alcohol dehydrogenase.
 This enzyme removes a pair of electrons along with two hydrogen atoms from alcohol to make acetaldehyde (On paper this is chemically the same as removing hydrogen gas, hence the old-timey name de-hydrogen-ase).